I know that title sounds a little weird. Maybe “Can You Learn Everything You Need to Know About Investing in One Weekend” is more accurate.

 What about someone who put their money into a 401k, expected certain returns and then got frustrated and scared when the market went down, sold at a loss, and now won’t touch anything other than a checking account?
-Compared to the Range Rover buyer who enjoys the compliments on his new car and his more comfortable exploration of the outdoors, the 401k holder had no intent, no goals, and no plan, and in the end generated less positive results.
+Compared to the car buyer who has an asset that they could turn in to cash if need be, the 401k holder comes out looking worse for wear.

-The point of the above example, as insane as it may seem on a personal finance blog, is that investing is really just spending.
+The point of the above example, as backwards as it may seem on a personal finance blog, is that investing is really just spending.
 Your goal is to generate profits or material results.
-What those results are is up to you.
+What you spend money on to get those results (and what those results are) is up to you.

 After understanding what results you want, you can explore ways to get those results and develop a plan.
 And Boom!
 You’re spending with intent rather than with expectations, ready to act instead of react.

 I started this post by wondering if it was possible to learn enough about investing in one weekend to, you know, know what you’re doing.
 By determining what “investing” really means, not just to us personally but in the realm of personal finance, we can start out with at least an idea of what we’re trying to do here.

 For most people, Investing brings up images of the stock market, 401ks, and maybe even a little Wolf of Wall Street.
 Our goal is to show that like most personal finance topics it’s really not as scary or complicated as it seems.